nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

 Neuroimaging data can be loaded in a simple way thanks to nibabel_.
-A nifti file on disk can be loaded with a single line.
+A Nifti file on disk can be loaded with a single line.

 .. literalinclude:: ../../examples/manipulating_visualizing/plot_visualization.py
      :start-after: ### Load an fMRI file #########################################################